jnuho/simpledl/README.md

-Sure, here's a high-level overview of the traffic flow when you access `http://localhost` in your setup:
+here's a high-level overview of the traffic flow when you access `http://localhost` in your setup:

 1. **Browser Request**: When you type `http://localhost` into your browser and hit enter, your browser sends a HTTP request to `localhost`, which is resolved to the IP address `127.0.0.1`.